catarse-natural/cycling-bike-share-analysis/README.md

 # **4.1** Choosing tools:
-For this work, the programming language R was chosen to process, clean, manipulate,analyze and visualize data because of the following reasons:
+R language was chosen to process, clean, manipulate,analyze and visualize data because of the following reasons:
 * a large dataset that includes 01 year of historical series of records;
 * the need to perform operations and statistical analyses.